 I practice my craft in two studio spaces in Albuquerque, New Mexico.
 Most days, you can find me tucked into a studio in the back of my rambling garden.
 Working with traditional jewelry making tools and techniques, I craft modern-day curiosity cabinets, meant to display object and to hold space for memory.
 My grandmother’s acetylene torch and chasing stamps handmade from rebar remnants inspire my work as much as the strange and lovely found objects that distinguish it.
 All of my enameling is done at Kristin Diener's studio where I have access to kilns and 100-plus transparent and opaque enamel colors.
 Most Tuesday afternoons, you can find me there, talking shop and enameling metal alongside a vibrant creative community of other self-guided artists.

 As a self-guided artist, Jessica deGruyter studies her craft through workshops, books, and experimentation with unusual materials.
-In 2010, she learned to silver-solder under the guidance of Kristin Diener, and opened her Etsy shop, Found: in Albuquerque.
+SIn 2010, she learned to silver-solder under the guidance of Kristin Diener, and opened her Etsy shop, Found: in Albuquerque.
 She also began setting up at small markets and pop-ups around New Mexico.
 By 2014, deGruyter quit her day-job, pursuing the life of a full time artist.
-Her work has been published in Belle Amore Jewelry Magazine (Winter 2017, Spring 2018), and she was recently invited to exhibit virtually at the Society of Craft's Studs and Drops Show in April/May 2021.
-You can find her work in Mariposa Gallery in Albuquerque, NM or in Momo Taos in Taos, NM.
+Her work has been published in Belle Amore Jewelry Magazine (Winter 2017, Spring 2018), and she was recently invited to exhibit virtually at the Society of Craft's Holiday Show in 2021.
+You can find her work in Mariposa Gallery in Albuquerque, NM.